 What is a caprese salad?

-How do you make a chicken caprese pasta salad?
+How to make a chicken caprese pasta salad

-Nothing simpler.
-First, cook the pasta of your choice according to the packet instructions.
-I used fusilli, but anything goes.
+- First, cook the pasta of your choice according to the packet instructions - I used fusilli, but anything goes.

-I have cooked the chicken on the grill, but leftover chicken is also a good option.
+I have cooked the chicken on the grill, but leftover chicken from a good chicken roast is also a good option.
 Fresh basil has a lot more aroma, but if you happen to have only the dry basil that can also be used.

 Tomatoes can be of any kind or shape, cherry tomatoes, plum tomatoes, or the regular-size tomatoes cut into cubes.
 And that's pretty much it, a fantastic salad to feed a hungry crowd.